shesek/bitrated/README.md

 libraries, among many others.

 ### License
-MIT License -- except for the terms of service (pages/terms.jade), which should be removed from any public websites running this code.
+AGPLv3 -- except for the terms of service (pages/terms.jade),
+which should be removed from any public websites running this code.